michael-lazar/hn-gopher/README.md

 * **gopher://hngopher.com** (see the section on "How to view this site")

-This site was created for my own enjoyment, and to learn about gopher and the history of the internet before the world wide web.
+This project was created for my own enjoyment, and to learn about gopher and the history of the internet before the world wide web.
 It is not endorsed by or affiliated with the Y Combinator company.

-The repository contains the complete source code for the server.
-It is currently being hosted on a Google Cloud Compute Engine f1-micro instance.

 ## How to view this site